Hibou57/External-Programs-ST3/README.md

    [External REPL](https://packagecontrol.io/packages/External%20REPL) for
    this purpose.
- * If one needs to run external commands interactively, or possibly long running process asynchronously, xe better use [External Command](https://packagecontrol.io/packages/External%20Command).
+ * If one needs to run external commands interactively, or possibly long running process asynchronously, there is also:
+   [External Command](https://packagecontrol.io/packages/External%20Command).
  * If one needs fully-featured options, xe better use [Commando](https://packagecontrol.io/packages/Commando).